 WHAT: This course is designed to introduce the safe handling of the chainsaw, and to boost the confidence level of anyone who has very little or no experience with a chainsaw.
 Being confident with using a chainsaw in the woods or on the firewood pile can be achieved with this internationally recognized program.
 While this training has shown to increase the efficiency, production and safety of working with a chainsaw, it does not eliminate all hazards.

-NOTE: This course is not part of the Game of Logging Chainsaw Training sequence, but is a perfect precursor to Game of Logging training.
-It is taught by the same excellent instructors (from Northeast Woodland Training) who teach the Game of Logging chainsaw training courses we offer.
+NOTE: This course is taught by the same excellent instructors (from Northeast Woodland Training) who teach the Game of Logging chainsaw training courses we offer.
 It is not a prerequisite for taking the Level I course, but is excellent preparation for it if you haven’t used a chainsaw before.

 This hands-on full-day course will include: